What do teachers, divorcees and people paying off student loans have in common? They can cut taxes, without itemizing.

 11. Student loan interest.
 Up to $2,500 of the interest you paid on a qualified student loan can be subtracted on line 33.
 The loan can be for you, your spouse or a dependent.
 Note that there are income limits and married taxpayers who file separate returns cannot claim this adjustment.

 12. Tuition and fees.
 The higher-education tuition and fees adjustment could reduce your taxable income by as much as $4,000.
-You'll need to complete Form 8917 and then enter the amount of tuition and fees deduction calculated directly in the last section of Form 1040.
+You'll need to complete Form 8917 and then enter on line 34 the amount of tuition and fees deduction calculated.

 13. Domestic production activities.
 This above-the-line deduction was created to encourage "made in the U.S.A." manufacturing efforts.
 U.S.-based businesses that manufacture products domestically instead of sending the work overseas might be able to deduct up to 9 percent of the money earned or 50 percent of the wages paid in connection with the production effort, whichever is less.
 This tax break applies not only to such expected occupations as construction or farming, but also is available to certain creators of software, films or recordings.